 "Wilson?"
 Amy jumped as she heard a voice, a female voice, echo throughout the basement.
 "Wilson, I've got the lottery money."
 It was coming from another room, on the other side of a closed-door.
 She could see light streaming from under it.
 "Wilson?
 You there?"

-Quickly, Amy jumped to her feet, holding her breath.
+Quickly, Amy jumped to her feet, holding her breath as her vision swam.
 She didn't know where she was, but she figured she wasn't supposed to be here.
 The last thing she needed was an arrest warrant.
 Looking at the mannequins she furrowed her eyebrows.
 She was in a clothing store maybe?
-A modern one from the looks of it.
 Why did the Angel bring her here?

 "I can't hang about 'cos they're closing the shop."
 The girl in the other room seemed annoyed and tired, probably wanting to go home.
 Amy looked around for another exit.
 She had to get out and find the Doctor.
 Judging by the girl's accent she was back in England, probably even London.
 "Wilson!"